adyen-examples/adyen-mock-terminal-api/README.md

+> [!IMPORTANT]
-> Note: This mock application is currently in its alpha-release and is not supporting every request and response.
+> This mock application is currently in its alpha-release and is not supporting every request and response.

 # Adyen Mock Terminal Api Application
 Adyen Mock Terminal API is a mock server that handles requests and responses from a POS device.